DinoHub-SubT/dsta_deploy/docs/azure-terraform-setup.md

         # (optiona) re-start your vpn
         subt cloud terraform mkvpn

-- It is OK to remove and recreate your VPN.
+- Its OK to remove and recreate your VPN.
 Your re-created VPN will automatically be connected to your virtual machines.
 - The VPN stop will usually take 15 minutes.
 - The VPN re-create will usually take 20-30 minutes.